matloff/fasteR/README.md

     - Notably, no Integrated Development Environments (IDEs).
 RStudio, ESS etc. are great, but you shouldn't be burdened with learning R *and* learning an IDE at the same time.
-Eventually you'll need either an IDE or an external text editor, which will be presented in a later lesson, but for now, we'll stick to the basics.
+Eventually you'll need either an IDE or an external text editor (some readers of this tutorial may already be using RStudio), which will be presented in a later lesson, but for now, we'll stick to the basics.

     - Coverage is mainly limited to base R. So for instance the